This official feed from the Google Workspace team provides essential information about new features and improvements for Google Workspace customers.

 Resources

-Workspace audit logs: New functionality and expanded event fields
+Workspace audit logs: New functionality and expanded event fields in the Admin console

-We’re releasing a number of enhancements to Workspace audit logs. | Learn more about the new functionality and expanded event fields in Workspace audit logs.
+We're releasing several enhancements to deepen the security investigation capabilities of the Workspace audit log, including expanded fields across many data sources. | Learn more about new functionality and expanded event fields in the Admin console.

 The announcements above were published on the Workspace Updates blog over the last week.
 Please refer to the original blog posts for complete details.